Dry Eye Clinic

 Potential Complications of Untreated Myopia:

-Untreated myopia can lead to serious eye health issues with increased risk, including:
+Untreated Dry Eye can lead to serious eye health issues with increased risk, including:

 Fortunately, we offer several effective methods to slow down or control myopia progression in children: